Allowable Business Services

 Saskatchewan Small Business Emergency Payment (SSBEP)

-The Saskatchewan Small Business Emergency Payment (SSBEP) provides a payment to small and medium-sized enterprises directly affected by government public heath orders related to COVID-19.
-Payments are paid based on 15 per cent of a business's monthly sales revenue, to a maximum of $5,000.
+The Saskatchewan Small Business Emergency Payment (SSBEP) provided a payment to small and medium-sized enterprises directly affected by government public heath orders related to COVID-19.
+Payments were paid based on 15 per cent of a business's monthly sales revenue, to a maximum of $5,000.